jasonsturges/lunarphase-js/README.md

 ### Lunar Phase Emoji

-To get the current lunar phase emoji from the `LunarEmoji` enum (ex: "🌕"):
+To get the current lunar phase emoji from the `LunarEmoji` (ex: "🌕"):

 ```js
 const phaseEmoji = Moon.lunarPhaseEmoji();